 F 3.
-STUDENT CODE OF CONDUCT
+STUDENT CODE OF CONDUCT: CLINICAL AND CLASS

-Any student will be considered in violation of the code of conduct and subject to disciplinary action and/or dismissed for demonstrating any of the following:
+Any student will be deemed in breach of the code of conduct and liable for disciplinary measures and/or dismissal for exhibiting any of the following:

-\ Certain infractions listed below or stated in the handbook may require immediate dismissal based on the seriousness of the incident:

-- 1. Failure to abide by the professional code of Ethics and the Standards of practice for the discipline of your program. - 2.
-Discourteous treatment of patients, faculty, clinical site employees, or fellow students. - 3.
-Failure to demonstrate a genuine interest for the patient's wellbeing. - 4.
-Violation of rules and regulations of Radiology Departments, Hospitals/Clinical Sites, or the Program. - a.
-Gratuities are not be accepted from patients, peers, any staff members- Compliance Programs.

-If a student is approached to accept such gratuities, notify the program for immediate intervention - 5.
-Chronic absenteeism or excessive tardiness without noted improvement after repeated warnings - 6.
-Clinical incompetence. (see Probation A and Clinical Advisement Procedure)

-If at any time, any faculty member determines the student to be clinically unsafe including but not Limited to:
+- Certain violations outlined below or mentioned in the handbook may necessitate immediate dismissal depending on the severity of the incident: - 1.
+Noncompliance with the professional code of Ethics and the Standards of practice for your program's discipline. - 2.
+Disrespectful treatment of patients, faculty, employees at clinical sites, or fellow students. - 3.
+Inability to show a genuine concern for the patient's welfare. - 4.
+Breach of rules and regulations of Radiology Departments, Hospitals/Clinical Sites, or the Program. - a.
+Gratuities must not be accepted from patients, peers, or any staff members Compliance Programs. - b.
+If a student is approached to accept such gratuities, inform the program for prompt intervention. - 5.
+Persistent absenteeism or excessive lateness without noticeable improvement following multiple warnings. - 6.
+Clinical ineptitude. (refer to Probation A and Clinical Advisement Procedure) - 7.
+If, at any time, any faculty member decides the student is clinically unsafe, including but not limited to:

-- a. causing excess radiation exposure to the patient, staff, or self - b. poor radiation safety practices - c. abandoning the patient, for any reason, at any time - 7.
-Absence from program after 3 days or more without notifying program (without just cause) - 8.
-Under the influence of unlawful drugs or alcohol, in possession of or responsible for sale of drugs or any other illegal items on hospital/program premises. - 9.
-Personal conduct unbecoming to the program or any behavior which would jeopardize a student's right to ARRT Registration, N.J.
-State Certification or a license in another state. - 10.
-Failure to comply with the professional dress code or uniform policy. - 11.
-Cheating or plagiarism in connection with the program. - 12.
-Unauthorized leaving of assignment before specified time; extended break or lunch periods. - 13.
-Refusal to follow instructions given by a faculty member or other legitimate authority. - 14.
-Use of profanity or threatening language; fighting; disrespectful gesticulations. - 15.
-Gambling, stealing or conducting unauthorized games of chance on hospital premises. - 16.
-Insubordination, not following program policy, dereliction of duty. - 17.
-Conduct involving the provision of false information to the program including altering any Program document records - 18.
-Careless usage or damaging of hospital property. - 19.
-Possession of, carrying, or using firearms, including rifles, shotguns, pistols, ammunition, explosives, or other dangerous weapons, instruments or substances. - 22.
-Conviction of a crime. - 23.
-Harassment, Intimidation and Bullying, see Part I. - a.
-Bullying: Cyber-Verbal-Physical-Bullying any student found to be creating defamatory statements/ pictures or using Cyber Physical or Verbal threats on other students, faculty, hospital employees, or anyone involved with the program/clinical sites while on program/hospital property or program sponsored functions will be subject to dismissal. - 25.
-Prolonged absence from the program required by student due to violations of civil or criminal law

-- 26. Conduct involving violations of civil or criminal law.
+- a. causing excessive radiation exposure to the patient, staff, or self - b. poor radiation safety protocols - c. abandoning the patient for any reason at any time. - 8.
+Absence from the program for three days or longer without informing the program (without valid cause). - 9.
+Being under the influence of illegal drugs or alcohol, possessing or being accountable for the sale of drugs or other illegal items on hospital/program/school grounds. - 10.
+Personal behavior inconsistent with the program or any actions that could endanger a student's eligibility for ARRT Registration, N. J. State Certification, or a license in another state. - 11.
+Noncompliance with the professional dress code or uniform policy. - 12.
+Leaving an assignment without authorization before the specified time; extended breaks or lunch periods. - 13.
+Refusal to adhere to instructions from a faculty member or legitimate authority. - 14.
+Use of obscene language or threatening remarks; engaging in fights; making disrespectful gestures. - 15.
+Gambling, theft, or participation in unauthorized games of chance on hospital premises. - 16.
+Insubordination, failure to comply with program policy, neglect of duty. - 17.
+Actions that involve providing false information to the program, including altering any Program document records. - 18.
+Careless handling or causing damage to hospital property. - 19.
+Possessing, carrying, or using firearms, including rifles, shotguns, handguns, ammunition, explosives, or other dangerous weapons, instruments, or substances. - 20.
+Conviction for a crime. - 21.
+Harassment, Intimidation, and Bullying, refer to Part I. - a.
+Bullying: Cyber-Verbal-Physical-Bullying any student found to create defamatory statements/pictures or using Cyber, Physical, or Verbal threats against other students, faculty, hospital employees, or anyone affiliated with the program/clinical sites while on program/hospital property or during program sponsored events will face dismissal. - 22.
+Extended absence from the program required by the student due to breaches of civil or criminal law. - 23.
+Engagement in activities that involve violations of civil or criminal law. - 24.
+Unexcused Absence. - 25.
+Sleeping during clinical hours. - 26.
+Engaging in cheating or plagiarism related to the program. - 27.
+Careless handling or causing damage to hospital property. - 28.
+Repeated classroom incidents of disruption or disrespect not limited to those outlined in the HCCC student handbook will warrant written documentation.

-- 27. Unexcused Absence

-- 28. Sleeping during clinical time.